 Cancer and cancer treatment can also change how you feel about sex or make it physically difficult to have sex.
 We have more information about coping with sexual difficulties that may be useful.

-Sometimes chemotherapy causes permanent infertility and an early menopause.
+The effects of chemotherapy on your fertility depend on your age, the drugs you have, and the dose of the drugs.
 The older you are and the closer you are to your natural menopause, the higher the risk of infertility.

-It may be possible to choose a chemotherapy treatment that is less likely to affect your fertility.
-Or some women may be given a type of hormone therapy during chemotherapy to try to protect the ovaries.
-Your cancer doctor can explain if these are options for you.
+Chemotherapy can reduce the number of eggs you have.
+So your menopause may start 5 to 10 years earlier than it would have done naturally.
+This means you have a shorter time to try to get pregnant.
+Sometimes it is possible to choose a chemotherapy treatment that is less likely to affect your fertility.
+Or your cancer doctor may give you a type of hormonal therapy during chemotherapy to try to protect the ovaries.
+They will tell you if these are options for you.

-Radiotherapy treats cancer by using high-energy rays to destroy cancer cells.
-It only affects the area of the body being treated.
-It can cause fertility problems by:
+Radiotherapy uses high-energy rays to destroy cancer cells.
+It can cause fertility problems by damaging:

 Types of radiotherapy which may affect fertility include: